 At Lodge Farm in Wrexham, Wales, the first of the nine Fre Energy sites, a new separate lagoon was constructed within the larger storage lagoon in order to store the slurry and pump it underground to the digester half a mile away on a fortnightly basis.
-This not only ensured that slurry would be delivered to the digester as fresh as possible, but provided a clean and convenient solution, rather than transporting the slurry across the land or by road.
+This not only ensured that slurry would be delivered to the digester as fresh as possible but provided a clean and convenient solution, rather than transporting the slurry across the land or by road.

 In the reception pits at Lodge Farm, two Landia long shaft chopper pumps (7.5kW) with integral mixing nozzles chop and blend the tank’s contents; initially processing 25 tonnes of slurry per day from the organic dairy herd, as well as chicken litter (6 tonnes per day) before pumping the liquid into the 1000m3 digester.
 Each Landia pump is designed with a knife system that prevents breakdowns by being able to deal with higher dry matter content such as straw, commonly found in liquid manure.

-Digester Accepts Food Waste
+Lodge Farm Digester Accepts Food Waste

 In 2015 Lodge Farm became a licenced food waste site.
-Now, in addition to the farm wastes, materials from local food manufacturers and a nearby hotel is first treated by a 5m3 Landia pasteurizer (hygienisation unit) tank that conforms with ABP (animal by-products) regulations.
+Now, in addition to the farm waste, materials from local food manufacturers and a nearby hotel are first treated by a 5m3 Landia pasteurizer (hygienisation unit) tank that conforms with ABP (animal by-products) regulations.

 “Despite the high dry matter content, the Landia equipment works very well”, added Fre-energy’s Chris Morris.
 “It’s simple, modular and it does the job, especially the ABP-approved pasteurizer, which is recognised by Natural Resource Wales and State Vet as a quality piece of kit.
 We like the side-entry mixer because it is both the manway and the mixer, reducing costs because only one aperture is required, rather than two.”